cscott/mw-ocg-bundler.old/README.md

 There are several rendering backends which take bundles in this format as inputs.
-See [mw-ocg-latexer], for instance, which generates PDFs of mediawiki articles via [XeLaTeX].
+See [mw-ocg-latexer], for instance, which generates PDFs of mediawiki articles via [XeLaTeX], and [mw-ocg-texter] which generates plaintext versions of mediawiki articles.

 ## License